kaanaksit/odak/docs/course/fundamentals.md

 ## Conclusion
+We covered a lot of grounds in terms of coding standards, how to organize a project repository, and how basic things work in odak and torch.
+Please ensure you understand the essential information in this section.
+Please note that we will use this information in this course's following sections and stages.

 ??? tip end "Consider revisiting this chapter"
     Remember that you can always revisit this chapter as you progress with the course and as you need it.
     This chapter is vital for establishing a means to complete your assignments and could help formulate a suitable base to collaborate and work with [my research group](https://complightlab.com) in the future or other experts in the field.

+!!! warning end "Reminder"
+    We host a Slack group with more than 300 members.
+    This Slack group focuses on the topics of rendering, perception, displays and cameras.
+    The group is open to public and you can become a member by following [this link](https://complightlab.com/outreach/).
+    Readers can get in-touch with the wider community using this public group.